• Skip to primary navigation

 Preheat oven to 350°.
 Spray a 9×13 casserole dish with cooking spray.
 Spread a small amount of white sauce in the bottom of the pan and then layer with a third of the sliced potatoes.
 Spoon about a third of the white sauce over the potatoes.

 Repeat layers of potatoes and sauce.
 Spread the last layer of sauce over the potatoes being sure to have them all covered.
-Cover baking dish tightly with aluminum foil and place in the oven to bake for 45 minutes.
-Remove foil and bake another 45 minutes.
+Cover the baking dish tightly with aluminum foil and place in the oven to bake for 45 minutes.
+Remove the foil and bake for another 45 minutes.
 Then broil for 3-4 minutes to get a golden top.

 Remove from oven.
 Optional: Sprinkle chopped parsley over the top.